-- 1.1 The Council is required to review the Local Plan: strategy and sites (LPSS) within five years of adoption to decide if an update to the Plan is required.
-Having considered changes in national planning policy, associated guidance and relevant legislation, as well as changes in circumstances affecting Guildford borough since the LPSS was adopted, it is officers' view that the Local Plan should be updated. - 1.2 Changes identified and which support a decision to update the LPSS include the level of local housing need based on Government's standard method calculation, which differs significantly from the LPSS housing requirement; changes in the economy; slower progress toward delivery of several strategic sites than that anticipated; and changes in planned delivery of supporting infrastructure such as the Guildford A3 scheme. - 1.3 Furthermore, whilst many of the LPSS policies remain consistent with the NPPF, there are changes in planning related legislation and guidance identified which support a decision to update the LPSS.
+- 1.1 The Council is required to review the Local Plan: Strategy and Sites (LPSS) within five years of adoption to decide if an update to the Plan is required.
+Having considered changes in national planning policy, associated guidance and relevant legislation, as well as changes in circumstances affecting Guildford borough since the LPSS was adopted, it is officers' view that the Local Plan should be updated. - 1.2 Changes identified and which support a decision to update the LPSS include the level of local housing need based on Government's standard method calculation, which differs significantly from the LPSS housing requirement; changes in the economy; slower progress toward delivery of several strategic sites than that anticipated; and changes in planned delivery of supporting infrastructure such as the Guildford A3 scheme.

+- 1.3 Furthermore, whilst many of the LPSS policies remain consistent with the National Planning Policy Framework (NPPF), there are changes in planning related legislation and guidance identified which support a decision to update the LPSS.
 More fundamentally, however, Government proposes to introduce significant planning reform flowing, at least in part, from the recent publication of the Levelling Up and Regeneration Act 2023 (LURA).
-These changes, which include a new NPPF and National Development Management Policies and other regulations, will impact on planmaking to the extent that 'new style' Local Plans are proposed.

-- 1.4 Should the decision to update the Local Plan be supported, a further report will be prepared to propose appropriate timing for and budgetary requirements of the Local Plan update.
+These changes, which include a new NPPF and National Development Management Policies and other regulations, will impact on plan-making to the extent that 'new style' Local Plans are proposed. - 1.4 Should the decision to update the Local Plan be supported, a further report will be prepared to propose appropriate timing for and budgetary requirements of the Local Plan update.
 Importantly, this would consider planning reform proposals including Government's timescales for initiating 'new style' Local Plans alongside the impacts of changes on the nature and form of plans and supporting evidence. - 1.5 It is important to stress that the findings of this review do not change any elements of the LPSS.
 The LPSS remains part of the Council's Development Plan, which is the primary consideration in terms of determining planning applications.
-Due weight will be given to policies according to their degree of consistency with the NPPF, which for the most part they are.
+Due weight will be given to policies according to their degree of consistency with the NPPF, which for the most part they are. - 1.6 This matter was considered by the Joint Executive Advisory Board at its meeting held on 4 December 2023, and its comments are set out in section 15 below.
+This report was also considered by the Executive at its meeting held on 25 January 2024.
+The Executive has endorsed the recommendation to the Council set out below.

-2. Recommendation to Executive
+2. Recommendation to Council